How To Track Inventory In A Business Plan

 Enloop's Business Plan Creator software automatically tracks your inventory within your business plan.
-This feature is available to all free subscribers.

 Understanding Inventory Levels in a Business Plan

 Tracking your company's inventory properly in a business plan is a vital part of correctly forecasting your company's financials.

 When you enter a product in your business plan, Enloop automatically populates the Inventory Added with the same number as you entered for Units Sold.

 Any time you revise the Units Sold for any product, we check the Inventory Added to see if it still matches the Units Sold.
 If it doesn’t match, you might be buying too much inventory and tying up cash unnecessarily.
 Most businesses strive to keep enough inventory on hand to fill current orders, but not so much that they tie up cash in inventory that sits on a shelf.